pjgrandinetti/RMNpy/docs/index.rst

    pip install -e .

 .. note::
-   RMNpy is currently in development.
-The Python API is not yet implemented.
+   RMNpy is currently in active development.
-   This documentation describes the planned interface and underlying C libraries.
+   This documentation describes the target interface as development progresses.

 User Guide
 ----------